Support us

 • Saturday 9th May 2026

-The Churn Community Hub is thrilled to launch Walk the Churn, a new physical challenge to celebrate our 25th anniversary and raise vital funds for our work in the local community.
-Follow the River Churn along public footpaths and country lanes from its source at Seven Springs, winding through charming villages and across the rolling Cotswold Hills, as you take on up to 25km to our HQ in Cirencester.
+The Churn Community Hub was thrilled to launch Walk the Churn, a new physical challenge celebrating our 25th anniversary while raising vital funds for our work in the local community.
+Participants followed the River Churn along public footpaths and country lanes from its source at Seven Springs, winding through charming villages and across the rolling Cotswold Hills, taking on distances of up to 25km to our HQ in Cirencester.

-With regular checkpoints, refreshment stops, and a convenient bus service, you can choose the distance that suits you – whether you complete the full route or simply enjoy part of the journey.
-Join us for a day of community, challenge, and celebration while helping to support the work of The Churn Community Hub (formerly The Churn Project).
+With regular checkpoints, refreshment stops and a convenient bus service, walkers were able to choose the distance that suited them – whether completing the full route or enjoying part of the journey.
+The event brought together people of all ages for a memorable day of community, challenge and celebration, raising over £10,000 to support the work of The Churn Community Hub (formerly The Churn Project).

 FAQs